OpenEnergyPlatform/academy/docs/courses/04_upload.md

 # 04 - Upload - Contribute data to the OEP

 Learn how to publish data on the OEP.
-You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/166](https://github.com/OpenEnergyPlatform/academy/issues/166)
+You can provide feedback to this course on GitHub: [https://github.com/OpenEnergyPlatform/academy/issues/166](https://github.com/OpenEnergyPlatform/academy/issues/166)

 ## For whom is this training and what can you learn?